bhaktashivani/Goodreads-Data-Analysis/README.md

 ### datav4.csv
 THe dataset we used.

+### ratingalive.txt
+We use this file to record the dead and live author ratings.

 ### Final_code.ipynb
 This file call all functions in .py files and show the plots.